adrian-morelos/wiki_challenge/README.md

 #### Wiki Challenge Documentation.

 #### 1) Loads a page at /wiki which explains what this page does.
 To solve this point *Wiki Challenge's* module defines a route using the path `/wiki/{parameter}` implemented by a Wiki Form class(`\Drupal\wiki_challenge\Form\WikiForm`).
-The definition of this route can be found in module route config file: `wiki_challenge.routing.yml`.
+The definition of this route can be found in module's route config file: `wiki_challenge.routing.yml`.

 #### 2) The page should include a 'Search' form field.
-Since that `/wiki/{parameter}` ro route is being implemented by a Form Controller, the form includes an open text-input field to search by terms:
+Since that `/wiki/{parameter}` route is being implemented by a Form Controller, the form includes an open text-input field to search by terms:

 ![Search form field](screenshot/keywords.png)